SEO A/B Test Analyzer

 How do I read chart 2 (cumulative effect)?

-What does Reliability Score summarize?
+What does Analysis quality summarize?

-What is Statistical Evidence?
+What is Statistical evidence?

-What is Precision and Stability?
+What is Precision and stability?

 What is Robustness?